Central Corridor (Union Pacific Railroad): History

 All of the Central Corridor was built by former competitors to the Union Pacific.
 The portion from Winnemucca to Salt Lake City, Utah was originally part of the Feather River Route, built by the Western Pacific Railroad, acquired by the Union Pacific in 1983.
 The portion from Salt Lake City to Grand Junction, Colorado is the former Utah Division of the Denver and Rio Grande Western (D&RGW).
 From Grand Junction to Dotsero, Colorado was part of the Tennessee Pass Line, also built by the D&RGW.
 From Dotsero to Bond, Colorado is the former Dotsero Cutoff, built by the D&RGW as a connection between their main line with the main of the unfinished Denver and Salt Lake Railroad, which provided the connection from Bond to Denver, Colorado.
 The portion east of Salt Lake City came under the Union Pacific's control from the 1996 acquisition of the Southern Pacific Transportation Company.
 The Western Pacific and D&RGW portions of the line were part of the Gould transcontinental system.

+BNSF obtained trackage rights along the entire Central Corridor in 1996, in exchange for not objecting to the UP-SP merger.

+During 2022 and 2023 the Central Corridor was at the center of controversy, due to the fact that with the Uinta Basin Railroad construction project in Utah, an increase in the number of trains loaded with waxy-crude Oil that would run daily through the Corridor was projected.
+The project also included an eventual reactivation of the line from Dotsero to Pueblo through the Tennessee Pass (out of service since 1997) to decompress the Central Corridor should it operate at the limit of its maximum daily train capacity.

+Both Eagle County and environmental groups lobbied hard to put the project on hold for the time being, citing the potential risks of increased oil train daily traffic both in the Central Corridor and eventually through Tennessee Pass.
+One of the major concerns that both Eagle County and environmental groups indicated is that if a major derailment were to occur on the Central Corridor or Tennessee Pass route with the resulting Oil spill, the environmental consequences to the Colorado River (which runs adjacent to the Central Corridor rail tracks), or the Arkansas River, which runs adjacent to the Tennessee Pass tracks, would be catastrophic.
+Eagle County's opposition to the Uintah Basin project led to the Supreme Court ruling Seven County Infrastructure Coalition v.
+Eagle County focused on an appeal court's interpretation of the National Environmental Policy Act which had paused the Uinta Basin Rail project.
+In an 8-0 ruling, the court ruled against Eagle County, citing that potential environmental impacts there from the Utah rail project on rail traffic outside of the Uinta Basin line itself, is outside the scope of an environmental impact statement as outlined according to NEPA.